-Fostering discussion in the classroom is an age old question for every teacher.
-For TEFL/ESL teachers to key is to bring the real world concerns into the classroom through debate.
+Fostering discussion in the classroom is an age-old question for every teacher.
+For TEFL/ESL teachers the key is to bring real-world concerns into the classroom through debate.
 They get to talk about subjects which matter and you get to steer them with better vocab and expressions.

 How to teach controversial subjects in the ESL classroom

 - Make a case.
-Sometimes thinking abstractly about an idea which has no real bearing on your life is daunting – especially in a time sensitive environment, like a class.
+Sometimes thinking abstractly about an idea that has no real bearing on your life is daunting – especially in a time-sensitive environment, like a class.
 To help things move along you can use case studies.
 A good case study is unambiguous and has a clear line of logic.
-Case studies brings the topic to life and allows for a more realistic representation of choices that people have made.
+Case studies bring the topic to life and allow for a more realistic representation of choices that people have made.
 It is also a great way to have students share their thoughts through the lens of their own lives.
-How would women and men, Westerners and Easterners, and city folk and country folk view the topic.
+How would women and men, Westerners and Easterners, and city folk and country folk view the topic?

 - Oxford Style debating.
 Now that you have heard all possible thoughts on the subject you can now return to the original question presented to the group.
 Now, taking a leaf out of the Oxford Style of debating you can have students think about how their opinion has changed over the course of the class.
 By comparing their ‘before’ and ‘after’ viewpoint they can become more aware of how discussion can sway or persuade them.

-Discussions that work, using debates to get yous ESL students talking in the classroom.
+Discussions that work, using debates to get your ESL students talking in the classroom.

 We are all emotional creatures trying to find a way through life.
 Sometimes that a hard ask.
 We are all trying to overcome our own challenges, so the art of debate and discussion can really help your class develop sensitivity and empathy towards topics they may not have contact with.